Demogorgon24242/LunarModel_Oneapi/README.md

   git clone https://github.com/Demogorgon24242/LunarModel_Oneapi.git
 ```

-Go to the project directory
+"*" Go to the project directory
+"*" Download the dataset using kaggle api or website and provide proper path details

-Execute all the cells
+"*" Execute all the cells

+## Run on Intel Devcloud

+1) go to the website "https://devcloud.intel.com/oneapi/get_started/"
+2) Register for the intel Devcloud
+3) Launch with JupyterLab Notebook and follow the video "https://youtu.be/Cz32tlMs78c" to install additional libraries
+  (if not working then open the console and use "git clone -b 2023.0.0 https://github.com/oneapi-src/oneAPI-samples.git" in terminal and cd oneapi_samples )
-In order to import the dataset provide the necessary path using the Kaggle api
+4) In order to download the dataset in intel devcloud using kaggle
+    "*" open a new terminal using the add console button
+    "*" create a new directory using "mkdir .kaggle"
+    "*" upload the kaggle.json file in the intel devcloud profile downloaded from the kaggle profile
+    "*" cp kaggle.json .kaggle
+    "*" then go to notebook and execute the command "pip install kaggle"
+    "*" Execute the command "kaggle -d (link of kaggle)"
+5) Make the necessary changes to the path of the directories in the notebook
+6) Finally create a notebook and upload the above notebook to run and execute the cells

 ## Note :- This is for testing only not for deployment